techreturners/delete-lm-lab-async-await-javascript/docs/exercise001.md

 Task 2 is to convert your `.then()` and `.catch()` promise calls into a more sexy and modern Async / Await function.
 Use try / catch to log out success or error strings.

 Have a go, if you get stuck [ see solutions ?]

+Commit and push your code to GitHub when you've got it working! 😊 🙌